Best Things to Do in Victoria, Canada

 Juan de Fuca Trail

-One of the area’s most popular activities is the Juan de Fuca Marine Trail.
-Winding through 47 kilometres of coastline and wilderness, this multi-day trail is one of the best places to hike in Victoria and offers spectacular coast and forest views.
+One of the area’s most popular activities is hiking the Juan de Fuca Marine Trail.
+Winding through 47 kilometres of coastline and wilderness, this multi-day trail is one of the best places to hike in Victoria and offers spectacular views of the coast and forest.

-The park is also home to China Beach, one of best beaches around Victoria and a favourite escape for locals looking to add a little Pacific Ocean magic to their lives.
+The park is also home to China Beach, one of the most beautiful beaches around Victoria, and a favourite outdoor escape for locals looking to add a little Pacific Ocean magic to their lives.

-It’s also a great place for scoping out marine life including sea lions, grey whales, and killer whales.
-The best time of year for whale-watching is March and April when the grey whales are making their annual pilgrimage from Mexico to Alaska.
+Juan de Fuca Park is also a great place for scoping out marine life, including sea lions, grey whales, and killer whales.
+The best time of year for whale-watching is March and April when the grey whales are making their annual pilgrimage from Mexico to Alaska via the Pacific Northwest.

 Beacon Hill Park

-Draped over almost 200 acres southeast of the Inner Harbour in downtown Victoria, Beacon Hill Park is one of the most beautiful parks in Victoria and one of the top things to see in Victoria for visitors & locals alike.
+Draped over almost 200 acres southeast of the Inner Harbour in downtown Victoria, Beacon Hill Park is one of the most beautiful parks in Victoria for visitors & locals alike.

 Beacon Hill Park